Truck Insurance Exchange Update

 As a member of Truck Insurance Exchange, we want you to understand the basics of the operation of an Exchange because, as you will see below, you are an owner of the Exchange.

-An Exchange is an insurance organization which operates in most ways like any other insurance company.
-But there are a few differences.
+An Exchange is an insurance organization, which operates in most ways like any other insurance company, but with a few key differences.
 Truck Insurance Exchange was organized under a provision in the California Insurance Code, which allows insureds to "exchange" policies with other insureds.
 Because the insureds cannot practically be involved in actually issuing policies, collecting premium, paying commissions to agents, etc., they appoint a third party - called an "attorney-in-fact" (AIF) - to perform those duties on their behalf for a fee.
 That appointment is made through a document called a "Subscription Agreement."
 You were asked to sign a Subscription Agreement at the time you applied for insurance with Truck Insurance Exchange and that is how you became a member (aka subscriber).

 You do.
 Subscribers of the Exchange are owners until such time as they no longer have insurance from the Exchange.
 Subscribers elect a Board of Governors which supervises the financial affairs of the Exchange and the performance of the AIF in conformity with the Subscription Agreement terms.

 Under the Subscription Agreement mentioned above, members appoint TUA to perform certain of the tasks, such as policy issuance and collection of premium, which are involved in running an insurance operation.
 The Subscription Agreement specifies an AIF fee of 20 percent of premium although TUA has taken less than that amount.

-TUA is a wholly owned subsidiary of Farmers Group, Inc. (FGI), which is part of the Zurich Insurance Group, Ltd (ZIG), a Swiss company.
-Neither TUA, FGI nor ZIG has any ownership interest in Truck Insurance Exchange, which is owned by its subscribers (insureds).
+TUA is a business name utilized by Farmers Group Inc. (FGI) to describe its functions as the AIF for Truck Insurance Exchange.
+FGI is a wholly owned subsidiary of Zurich Insurance Group Ltd (ZIG), a Swiss company.
+FGI and ZIG have no ownership interest in Truck Insurance Exchange, which is owned by its subscribers (insureds).